| Icon: |

 working hardware is not supported by it, and even if you buy it with

-a new computer, more than half of the software programs you bought before will
+a new computer, more than half of the software you bought before will

-not work with it.
+not run on it.
 So think about it before you decide to convert from

 Windows XP.
 Our decision was not to go with the flow and totally